DrMichaelGuo/quiz-questions-and-answers/Chapter 1_Quiz questions and Answers.md

-**Which type of data analysis focuses on predicting future events?**
+**2. Which type of data analysis focuses on predicting future events?**

 a) Descriptive analysis